ldgze/task-tracker/README.md

 Users can assign tasks to another user.
 The default assignee of the task is the creator.
 The task has two kinds of status: todo and done.
 Each task can have 0 or more tags.
 Each tag has a name.
 Each tag can also be added to 0 or more tasks
-## Part 2: task-list-subtask-comment Shuyi Wang
+## Part 2: task-list-subtask-comment: Shuyi Wang
 The assignee can make multiple comments on the task.
 Each Comment has an update time and a content.
 The task can have 0 or more comments.
 Each List has a name.
 The tasks can be moved to a list.
 The list can have 0 or more tasks.